LiuYinCarl/mssws/lib/marked/docs/USING_PRO.md

 4) The `parser` traverses the token tree and feeds each token into the appropriate `renderer`, and concatenates their outputs into the final HTML result.
 5) Each `renderer` receives a token and manipulates its contents to generate a segment of HTML.

-Marked provides methods of directly overriding the `renderer` and `tokenizer` for any existing token type, as well as inserting additional custom `renderer` and `tokenizer` functions to handle entirely custom syntax.
+Marked provides methods for directly overriding the `renderer` and `tokenizer` for any existing token type, as well as inserting additional custom `renderer` and `tokenizer` functions to handle entirely custom syntax.
+For example, using `marked.use({renderer})` would modify a render, whereas `marked.use({extenstions: [{renderer}]})` would add a new renderer.
+See the [custom extensions example](#custom-extensions-example) for insight on how to execute this.

 ***

 <h2 id="renderer">The Renderer : <code>renderer</code></h2>

 The renderer defines the HTML output of a given token.
-If you supply a `renderer` object to the Marked options, it will be merged with the built-in renderer and any functions inside will override the default handling of that token type.
+If you supply a `renderer` in the options object passed to `marked.use()`, any functions in the object will override the default handling of that token type.

 Calling `marked.use()` to override the same function multiple times will give priority to the version that was assigned *last*.
 Overriding functions can return `false` to fall back to the previous override in the sequence, or resume default behavior if all overrides return `false`.
 Returning any other value (including nothing) will prevent fallback behavior.